Collective Interference of Phonon Spin and Dipole Moment Rotation Induced Circular Dichroism

-In this Letter, we uncover the many-particle interference picture of phonon spin in crystalline solids that can be viewed as the collective motion of many particles in the unit cell and measured by the infrared circular dichroism (ICD).
+In this Letter, we uncover the collective interference picture of phonon spin in crystalline solids that can be viewed as the collective motion of many particles in the unit cell and measured by the infrared circular dichroism (ICD).
 Theoretically, we revisit the phonon-photon interaction under circularly polarized (CP) infrared light excitation by a quantum perturbation method.
-We find the transition rates of photon absorption(emission) induced phonon creation(annihilation) depends on a physical quantity associated with the rotation of unit cell's dipole moment, named dipole moment rotating (DMR), which shares the similar form as the spin AM of the rotating displacement polarization of the unit cell's mass center.
-We first implement the calculation of DMR on a toy chiral model with three-fold screw rotation symmetry, to show that different charge distribution will cause different DMR distribution on the dispersion relation, leading to different selection rule of light.
-We then implement first-principle calculation on real chiral materials tellurium(Te) and $\alpha$-quartz with chirality-induced DMR mapping on dispersion relations, which demonstrates the consistency of theoretical model and real materials.
-Finally, we propose a detectable ICD measurement based on DMR spectrum to demonstrate the many-particle-interference phonon spin in $\alpha$-quartz.
+We find the transition rates of photon absorption (emission) induced phonon creation (annihilation) depends on a physical quantity associated with the rotation of unit cell's dipole moment, named dipole moment rotating (DMR), which shares the similar form as the collective interference phonon spin AM of the unit cell.
+We implement the calculation of DMR on a chiral model with three-fold screw rotation symmetry, to show that different charge distribution will cause different DMR profile on the dispersion relation, leading to different selection rule of light.
+We then implement first-principles calculations on real chiral materials tellurium(Te) and $\alpha$-quartz with chirality-induced DMR mapping on dispersion relations, which demonstrate the consistency of theoretical model and real materials.
+Finally, we propose a detectable ICD measurement based on DMR spectrum to demonstrate the effect of collective interference phonon spin in $\alpha$-quartz.